What Is SARS?

 There is no wrong with walking along with the person or sitting opposite to them.
 These might not cause direct contact with them.
 But, make sure to maintain a sufficient distance.

 When an affected person coughs and sneezes, the sputum that is expelled from the mouth or nose gets transmitted to the other person through air or when they touch their mouth, nose, and eyes, knowingly or unknowingly with their contaminated hands.

 What Are the Symptoms of SARS?

 The symptoms of SARS include:

-If any severe respiratory illness is present, you might need to report to the hospital.
+If any severe respiratory illness is present, a person might need to report to the hospital.
 Only a few people get diarrhea.
-But if you get it, the other symptoms can occur fastly.
-Dry cough can occur within two to five days.
+But if a person get it, the other symptoms can occur fastly.
+A dry cough can occur within two to five days.
 In severe cases, the patient might require the help of artificial oxygen.

 At present, there are no identified cases of transmission.
 During the 2003 epidemic, the risk for travelers was relatively low.
 However, travelers should stay safe.

 What Are the Risk Factors?